 Paypal takes a cut when you receive certain kinds of payments; depending on the nature of the transfer.
 Personal transfers and those direct from bank accounts are free, but credit/debit card payments and fees for services or products have about 3-5% clipped off the top.

 Although the fees used to really ire me, I now acquiesce that it’s the cost of doing business.
 Setting up a custom merchant account costs more and is labour-intensive; so unless you have something big to sell for a lot of money to a wide market on a customized site, Paypal will probably suit your needs.

 Security, and Changing Locations

 Sometimes when you log into your Paypal account from somewhere new, Paypal will send up a red flag and freeze your account as a protection mechanism.
-You’ll need to verify your identity (it’s relatively painless if you have scans of your official documents), and despite the slight hassle there’s something to be said for Paypal’s attention to account security.
+You’ll need to verify your identity (it’s relatively painless if you have scans of your official documents, or access to your home phone number), and despite the slight hassle there’s something to be said for Paypal’s attention to account security.